dakoop/mask-ppm/README.md

 # mask-ppm
++
-Masks one image with a bitmap to generate a new image In the shell, run 'bash mask.sh image.ppm mask.pbm > output.ppm' to generate the output image
++ This script masks the provided image with a bitmap to generate a new image
++ For Window user, set Powershell active in GitHub Desktop
++ In the shell, use the following to run the script
++
++```sh
++ $bash mask.sh image.ppm mask.pbm > output.ppm
++```
++
++Use image viewer or Netpbm Viewer on browser that supports the ppm format +